Xt-EHR/xt-ehr-metadata/input/pagecontent/conformity.md

 ##### Mapping between EHDS verbs and Data operations (HL7 Obligation) concepts.

-EHDS regulation includes definitons of the EHR systems and required functionalities usign several different terms.
-In this chapter we tried to map those terms into applicable HL7 FHIR obligations, that are used as a basis for the Conformity model.
+Acording to the regulation the EHR system is defined as “… any system where the appliance or software allows to **store**, **intermediate**, **export**, **import**, **convert**, **edit** or **view** personal electronic health data that belongs to the priority categories of personal electronic health data”.

-Acording to the regulation the EHR system is defined as “… any system where the appliance or software allows to **store**, **intermediate**, **export**, **import**, **convert**, **edit** or **view** personal electronic health data that belongs to the priority categories of personal electronic health data”
+EHDS regulation uses several different terms to define the EHR systems and its required functionalities.
+In this chapter we tried to find match between EHDS terms and applicable HL7 FHIR obligations, that are used as a basis for this Conformity model.

 | EHDS Term | EN ISO/HL7 10781​ | HL7 Obligation Code |
 | --- | --- | --- |